 Find a friend, someone I call a “body buddy,” that you can work out with and support each other.

 2. Yes.
-If you are not self-motivated, you may choose to hire a personal fitness trainer for guidance, instruction, to monitor your progress, and to hold you accountable.
+You may choose to hire a personal fitness trainer for motivation, guidance, instruction, while recovering from an injury, sport-specific training, to monitor your progress, or to hold you accountable.

 Clearly state your goals to the trainer.
-If you have not defined your goals, then there is no way to measure your progress in reaching them.
+If you haven't defined your goals, then there is no way to measure your progress in reaching them.

-If you are not getting the results you are working and paying for, get another trainer.
+If you aren't getting the results you're working and paying for, get another trainer.
 There are a lot more where that person came from.
 Sometimes, the only thing making gains is the trainer’s pocket.

 A good personal fitness trainer will evaluate you, help determine whether your goals are realistic, and give you an idea as to how long it may take to reach them.

-When I was a trainer in the '80s, I gave my clients a money-back guarantee -- that is if they followed the program.
+When I was a personal fitness trainer in the '80s, I gave my clients a money-back guarantee -- that is, if they followed the program.
 I never had to pay a dime.
 I doubt that you will find that guarantee anywhere.

 I didn't hold my clients' hands.
 My first meeting with the client was a consultation and evaluation.
 Thereafter, we scheduled our first session in which I showed them how to use the equipment for specific exercises, taught them proper form, and gave them a program to follow.